marijnh/Eloquent-JavaScript/09_regexp.md

 // → the CIA and FBI
 ```

-And here's a more interesting one:
+Here's a more interesting one:

 ```
 let stock = "1 lemon, 2 cabbages, and 101 eggs";